oracle/graal/truffle/docs/T-Trace-Manual.md

 Hundred thousand prime numbers in 111 ms
 ```

-T-Trace scripts are ready to be used in any environment - be it the
+**T-Trace** scripts are ready to be used in any environment - be it the
 default `node` implementation, the lightweight `js` command line tool -
 or your own application that decides to embedd GraalVM scripting capabilities!

-## Trully Polyglot!
+## Trully Polyglot - T-Trace any Language

 The previous examples were written in JavaScript, but due to the polyglot
 nature of GraalVM, we can take the same instrument and use it for example